 Your cat may hate the size or design of the litter box.
 It must be spacious enough to allow your cat to perform pre-and post-elimination behaviors and eliminate without hanging over the edge of the box.

 Kittens and senior cats like to do their business inside a litter box with low sides because it’s easier for them to get in and out.
-Cat parents prefer covered boxes to contain odor and stray litter.
-But cats may feel restricted when using the covered box and also the odor inside may be too much for them.
+Cat parents prefer covered litter boxes to contain odor and stray litter.
+But cats may feel restricted when using covered litter boxes, and also the odor inside may be too much for them.

 The Number of Litter Boxes

 If there are several cats in the household, there is competition for available resources, such as food, vertical spaces, scratching posts, toys, and even the litter box.
 When the number of litter boxes is not enough, subordinate or submissive cats may be forced to eliminate somewhere else.

 Some cats prefer to eliminate on certain surfaces.
 When they find a surface they like, they usually keep coming back to the spot.
 A cat that finds it pleasing to eliminate on clothing or carpets may be unlikely to do it on hard floors.

 Urine spraying in cats is a form of marking behavior.
 The cat deposits small quantities of urine around a certain spot, area or object.
 A cat’s urine contains pheromones that are unique to her.
 The signature scent in a cat’s urine will let other cats know of the cat’s presence.
 It is also a way to establish and mark territory, or a way to attract potential mates.

 Spray marking varies from urination as the cat usually sprays urine on vertical surfaces, like walls or the foot of a chair.
 They don’t squat as they do to urinate.
 A spraying cat will back up to the vertical target, lift her tail, quiver, and spray urine in several spots.
 She does all these while standing.